C-Otto/rebalance-lnd/README.md

 ```
 usage: rebalance.py [-h] [-l] [-o | -i] [-f FROMCHAN] [-t TOCHAN] [amount]

-positional arguments:
-  amount                Amount of the rebalance, in satoshis.
-If not
-                        specified, the amount computed for a perfect rebalance
-                        will be used (up to the maximum of 4,294,967 satoshis)

 optional arguments:
   -h, --help            show this help message and exit

+list candidates:
+  Show the unbalanced channels.

   -l, --list-candidates
-                        list candidate channels for rebalance.
-Use in
+                        list candidate channels for rebalance
-                        conjunction with -o and -i
-  -o, --outgoing        when used with -l, lists candidate outgoing channels
+  -o, --outgoing        lists channels with more than 50% of the funds on the
+                        local side
-  -i, --incoming        when used with -l, lists candidate incoming channels
+  -i, --incoming        (default) lists channels with more than 50% of the
+                        funds on the remote side

+rebalance:
+  Rebalance a channel.
+You need to specify at least the 'to' channel (-t).

   -f FROMCHAN, --fromchan FROMCHAN
                         channel id for the outgoing channel (which will be
                         emptied)
   -t TOCHAN, --tochan TOCHAN
                         channel id for the incoming channel (which will be
                         filled)
+  amount                amount of the rebalance, in satoshis.
+If not
+                        specified,the amount computed for a perfect rebalance
+                        will be used (up to the maximum of 4,294,967 satoshis)
 ```

 ### List of channels
-Run `./rebalance.py` without any arguments to see a list of channels which can be rebalanced.
+Run `rebalance.py -l` (or `rebalance.py -l -i`) to see a list of channels which can be rebalanced.
-This list only contains channels where less than 50% of the total funds are on the local side of the channel.
+This list only contains channels where more than 50% of the total funds are on the remote side of the channel.

+You can also see the list of channels where more than 50% of the total funds are on the local side of the channel by running `rebalancy.py -l -o`.

 As an example the following indicates a channel with around 17.7% of the funds on the local side: